 The Indian luxury property market may not have been very attractive to the resident Indians in the recent past – but it scores high with the NRIs due to their greater buying power.
 Multiple factors draw the attention of NRIs towards this segment.
 For one, it promises a high standard of living to them if they chose to return to their country of origin.

 Also, the rentals can be decent if the property is located in a prominent employment hub.
 This segment has also not seen the kind of huge unsold

 inventory that was witnessed in mid-income housing, largely because builders consciously restricted new supply in this segment over the last couple of years.

 As per recent research by ANAROCK Property Consultants, the overall unsold inventory of luxury homes (priced Rs 1.5 crore – Rs 2.5 crore) declined by 12% to 42,650 units in Q1 2019 from 48,300 units in Q1 2018.
 Bangalore led from the front, recording a significant 49% reduction in unsold luxury stock within a year – from 6,370 units in Q1 2018 to 3,260 units in Q1 2019.
-Bangalore was followed by Kolkata with a 37% decline in unsold luxury stock, and NCR & MMR each witnessing 7% yearly decline.
+Bangalore was followed by Kolkata with a 37% decline in the unsold luxury stock, and NCR & MMR each witnessing a 7% yearly decline.

 Concurrently, unsold stock in the affordable segment saw an increase of nearly 3% as maximum new launches catered to this segment during the period.

 Luxury real estate hotspots in key Indian cities

 One major feature distinguishing luxury and ultra-luxury properties between various cities is its price range.
 For instance, properties priced greater than INR 1.5 crore are considered ultra-luxury in Bangalore while in Mumbai properties priced above INR 4 crore fall into this category.

 Some prominent luxury markets in the top cities: